 Particle deposition rates have been measured at Station R-64 in the mesohaline reach of Chesapeake Bay since the summer of 1984.
-All data are currently available for the 1985 and 1986 cycles.
+All data are currently available from July, 1984 through June, 1987.
+Data for the period July, 1987 through December 1987 have been collected, analyzed and entered in appropriate computer files.
+Final verification of these data has not yet been completed and hence these data are not included in either the following discussion or in the Appendix Tables.
 In this report we emphasize intra- (as opposed to inter-) annual patterns using these two data sets.
 Our purpose here is to establish a sound understanding of annual cycles before attempting to make detailed analyses of year-to-year trends.